Spring Salad Platter

 2. Cook barley- in a pot, heat ghee or olive oil on medium-low and add spices and curry leaves and combine with barley and water/stock.
 Bring to a boil, cover and cook for 30 minutes on low heat.
 Turn heat off after 30 minutes and leave covered on the stove until ready to plate.

-3. Prepare the vegetables- in a bowl, toss together taro, radishes, lauki squash with spices and rosemary, salt and pepper.
+3. Prepare the vegetables to be baked- in a bowl, toss together taro, radishes, lauki squash with spices and rosemary, salt and pepper.
 Place on a parchment lined cookie sheet and bake for 40 minutes.

 4. Cut paneer in cubes.
 Set aside alongside asparagus and Swiss chard.

-5. While barley is cooking and vegetables baking, warm ghee and rosemary in a large pan and cook asparagus and paneer on medium heat with a bit of water.
-Place chard on top of to wilt, cover with a lid, turn down to low, and steam for 3 minutes.
+5. While barley is cooking and vegetables baking, warm ghee or olive oil and rosemary in a large pan on medium heat and add asparagus and paneer with a bit of water.
+After a few minutes, place chard on top to wilt, cover with a lid, turn down to low, and steam for 3 minutes.

 Enjoy!